glennklockwood/limelead/content/pages/electronics/pmsa300i.md

 ### Standard PM vs. Environment PM

-It turns out that nobody appears to know what the difference between these two measurements are.
+Nobody seems to know what the difference between these two measurements are.
 There are only two hints as to which one to use.

-The [PMSA300I datasheet][] simple says "CF = 1 should be used in the factory environment" at the very bottom which suggests it is only meant to be used for factory calibration and the _atmospheric environment_ metrics are the ones we should use in real life.
+The [PMSA300I datasheet][] simply says "CF = 1 should be used in the factory environment" which suggests it is only meant to be used for factory calibration and the _atmospheric environment_ metrics are the ones we should use in real life.

 However a number of [slides presented by researchers at the US Environmental Protection Agency][EPA PurpleAir slides] used the _standard particle_ reading